 Not a lot of small ecommerce sites use video yet.
 It’s a shame, because video has promoted sales for larger retailers, and bloggers big and small already know the draw of video-based content.
 Videos can engage customers, drive additional traffic from other channels, and even boost your SEO rankings.
 It’s also easy to make – you don’t have to have professionally-produced videos, just professional content.
 All you need is a digital video camera, a video editing software package, and the time and patience to produce the video.

 Videos engage customers by giving them something new to “do” on your website.
 People are different – some (like me) prefer to read text and look at pictures, but others like the more real-world feel of a video that shows people using or demonstrating the product.
 Zappos.com is one of my favorite sites because of the way they accomplish this well.
 The videos are simple, with an employee demonstrating the features of the product (shot against a white wall background), but they are very engaging because they get to the point.
-Take a look at almost any product on the site, such as this Tyler Rodan bag, and click the “LARGER IMAGE & ADDITIONAL VIEWS” link to see the product video.
+Take a look at almost any product on the site, and click the “LARGER IMAGE & ADDITIONAL VIEWS” link to see the product video.

 Driving Customers from New Channels